Port City Paranormal Investigations

 At 7:30 Pm, March 4th we entered the house with our audio recorders on, and began our set up.

-placed throughout the site.
-Seven static cameras (with audio and infrared capability) were positioned in
+throughout the site.
+Seven static cameras (with audio and infrared capability) were positioned in areas of

-areas of past activity.
-These were the outside Kitchen, Basement (site of old jail), Library, Parlor, Supper
+past activity.
+These were the outside Kitchen, Basement (site of old jail), Library, Parlor, Supper room, 1st

-room, 1st floor Sitting room, 2nd floor hall, and second floor porch.
-We positioned a trail (trap) cam in
+floor Sitting room, 2nd floor hall, and second floor porch.
+We positioned a trail (trap) cam in the attic.
+No

 Mel Meter readings showed a baseline of 0.1.
 No unexplained spikes were noted except normal